James Hemings: Career

 In the spring of 1791, when James Hemings and Jefferson were residents in Philadelphia, then the capital, the young enslaved man accompanied Jefferson and James Madison on a month-long vacation in the Northeast.
 The party traveled through New York and Vermont, stopping at Albany, Lake George, Lake Champlain, and Bennington.
 Jefferson often entrusted Hemings to travel alone ahead of the others to arrange accommodations.
 After returning south through western Massachusetts and Connecticut, Jefferson and Hemings returned for a long-term stay in Philadelphia.

 As Pennsylvania did not allow slavery, Jefferson paid Hemings a wage while he worked there.
 After two years in Philadelphia, Jefferson made plans to return to Virginia.
 Reluctant to return to a slave state, Hemings negotiated a contract with Jefferson by which he would gain freedom after training a replacement chef at Monticello to take his place.

 In the 1793 agreement, Jefferson wrote:

 Having been at great expence in having James Hemings taught the art of cookery, desiring to befriend him, and to require from him as little in return as possible, I hereby do promise & declare, that if the said James should go with me to Monticello in the course of the ensuing winter, when I go to reside there myself, and shall there continue until he shall have taught such person as I shall place under him for that purpose to be a good cook, this previous condition being performed, he shall thereupon be made free ...

 Considering that Hemings had served Jefferson well for years, some historians have described this as a grudging manumission.

 For two years, Hemings trained his younger brother Peter, also enslaved from birth, as the chef at Monticello and finally gained his freedom in 1796.
 He spoke French and English and was literate; the Library of Congress holds his handwritten inventory of kitchen supplies before he left Monticello.
 He also left recipes and other writings.
 After traveling to Europe, Hemings eventually returned to the United States, where he found work as a cook in Philadelphia.

-Little is known about Hemings' personal life.
+Little is known about Hemings's personal life.
 He never married, nor did he have children.
 One of the difficulties in imagining his life outside of Thomas Jefferson is the scarcity of authenticated and preserved sources directly traceable to him.
 One of the only sources directly traceable to James is a handwritten list of kitchen utensils.
 According to culinary historian Michael Twitty, it is possible that Hemings had a "somewhat fluid sexuality".